-This role requires the OTC to continue its ongoing administration of the assessment of internationally-qualified occupational therapists for skilled migration and practice in Australia and assume the responsibility for the accreditation of occupational therapy programs offered by educational providers in Australia.
-During 2019/2020, the OTC has focused on streamlining processes for these two functions.
+This role requires the OTC to continue its ongoing administration of the assessment of internationally-qualified occupational therapists for skilled migration and practice in Australia, and assume the responsibility for the accreditation of occupational therapy programs offered by educational providers in Australia.

-A main focus for the OTC this year has been implementation of the revised Accreditation Standards (December 2018) which came into effect on 1 January 2020.
+Whilst the 12 months to 30 June 2021 provided ongoing challenges in relation to the COVID-19 restrictions, the OTC has been able to monitor closely the implementation of the revised Accreditation Standards (December 2018) which came into effect on 1 January 2020.